melihcanaydin/VideoStreamingAPI/README.md

 #### **5. Scalability & Performance Enhancements**

+- Designed to scale horizontally by adding more application instances behind a load balancer.
+- Uses pagination for listing videos to handle large datasets efficiently.
+- Logging is centralized, making it easier to monitor in distributed environments.
 - Can be extended with **Redis or Memcached** for caching frequently accessed metadata.
 - Prepared for **asynchronous event handling** via Kafka or RabbitMQ for tracking engagement metrics without blocking requests.
 - Future-proofed for **GraphQL support**, allowing more flexible querying of video metadata.

+#### **6. Testing Strategy**

+- Unit Tests: Mockito is used to isolate components and mock dependencies.
+- Integration Tests: Testcontainers ensures a real PostgreSQL instance is used for testing.
+- Controller Tests: Uses MockMvc to test API endpoints.

+#### **7. Testcontainers for Database Isolation**

+- The application uses Testcontainers to spin up a temporary PostgreSQL container for testing.
+- Ensures tests do not rely on a local database setup and remain consistent across environments.

+#### **8. Containerization & Deployment Strategy**

+- The project is container-ready, meaning it can be easily deployed with Docker.
+- Uses Docker Compose or Kubernetes for deployment in production-like environments.

+#### **9. Code Maintainability & Best Practices**

+- Uses Lombok to reduce boilerplate code.
+- Method extractions improve readability and reusability.
+- Consistent coding standards are maintained across the project.

 ---